 The 3 years covered basic fly fishing knowledge were we were targeting Trout and Grayling the first two years followed by the Sea-trout fishing in the last year.

-During the last 5 to 6 years on the riverbank in Norway I have developed my interest in salmon fishing on the River Gaula.
+During the last 5 to 6 years on the riverbank in Norway, I have developed my interest in salmon fishing on the River Gaula.
 Each season I would spend 4-5 weeks starting on 1st.
 June and spread over the season, which ends on 1st September.
 During this time I have radically changed my approach and the way I conduct my fly fishing.

-Personally I am not in favour of Catch and Release, but I do respect the ones that practice this and that´s the reason I have adjusted my approach to my Salmon fishing or as I prefer lifted it to a new level.
+Personally, I am not in favour of Catch and Release, but I do respect the ones that practice this and that´s the reason I have adjusted my approach to my Salmon fishing or as I prefer lifted it to a new level.

-He does have a lifetime of experience and carries a very strong reputation as fisher and fly tier.
+He does have a lifetime of experience and carries a very strong reputation as a fisher and fly tier.

 I will use the expression I have read somewhere else: “He has taught me everything I know about salmon fishing, but I would have loved it if I had been taught everything he knows about salmon fishing “

 He is one of those who just come to the beat where others struggled for hours without contact.
 He will tackle up and start to fish.
 If he does not have any contact within an hour he leaves, which happens very seldom.
-On the other hand he will take time with me when I explain what my experience has been and he will underline why I have not been successful compared to his own experience.
+On the other hand, he will take time with me when I explain what my experience has been and he will underline why I have not been successful compared to his own experience.

-The tackle I use reflects today my background as educated toolmaker.
+The tackle I use reflects today my background as an educated toolmaker.
 I also have an education in bamboo rod building that I learned as junior in the local fishing club.

-My love for crafts is reflected in my tackle and I am member of “Tackle Collectors club in Denmark” the oldest in Europe.
+My love for crafts is reflected in my tackle and I am a member of “Tackle Collectors club in Denmark” the oldest in Europe.

-I practice spey casting with full Spey and Double Tapered lines that are mostly floating.
-Occasionally I will use a sink tip, but in the main it will be with a floating line in combination with a sinking leader.
+I practice Spey casting with full Spey and Double Tapered lines that are mostly floating.
+Occasionally I will use a sink tip, but in the main, it will be with a floating line in combination with a sinking leader.

 When conditions allow I will use silk lines in combination with the bamboo rods.

-My rods are a Bruce and Walker Hexagraph, a Hardy Graphite and a variety of bamboo rods mainly used from mid water level during summer fishing.
+My rods are a Bruce and Walker Hexagraph, a Hardy Graphite and a variety of bamboo rods mainly used from mid-water level during summer fishing.